A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Quantum Learning

+Similar results \h{on the expressivity of PQCs} were reported by Perez-Salinas et al.~\cite{perez2020data}, \h{who} showed that it is possible to use a single-qubit quantum circuit to implement a universal quantum classifier.
 The Universal Approximation Theorem (UAT)~\citep{hornik1989multilayer} represents a milestone in the context of machine learning.
-Practically speaking, it ensures that, a neural network comprising a single hidden layer with enough units can approximate any continuous function.
-Somehow similar results were reported by Perez et al.~\cite{perez2020data}, in which the authors showed that it is possible to use a single-qubit quantum circuit to implement a universal quantum classifier.
-Interestingly, the authors presented an equivalence between UAT and the data re-uploading strategy.
-Data re-uploading consists of uploading several times the inputs while quantum computations proceed.
-In such a framework, data are uploaded by single-qubit rotations followed by another set of unitaries representing the evolution of the quantum state.
-These two operations can be compressed into one by defining quantum layers with tunable parameters as: $\hat{L}(i) = \hat{U}(\boldsymbol{\theta}_i+\mathbf{w}_i^T\mathbf{x})$, where $\mathbf{x}$ represents the input data, $\mathbf{w}_i$ are weights that plays a similar role as in artificial neural networks, while $\boldsymbol{\theta}_i$ are a set of variational parameters.
-Although, at first sight, it seems that there is no non-linearity in such a construction, the authors reported that they come directly from the structure of the used gates.
-The final state generated by the circuit is then function of all these parameters: $\ket{\psi(\boldsymbol{\theta},\mathbf{w},\mathbf{x})}$.
-To train their classifier, the authors employed the L-BFGS-B optimization algorithm and used the average fidelity among the output state and the expected one, $\ket{\psi}_s$.
+Practically speaking, it ensures \h{that a} neural network comprising a single hidden layer with enough units can approximate any continuous function.
+Interestingly, \h{Perez-Salinas et al.~\cite{perez2020data}} presented an equivalence between UAT and the data re-uploading strategy. \h{In their framework}, data are uploaded by single-qubit rotations followed by another set of unitaries representing the evolution of the quantum state.
+These two operations can be compressed into one by defining quantum layers with tunable parameters as: \h{$\hat{\mathcal{L}}(i) = \hat{U}(\boldsymbol{\theta}_i+\mathbf{w}_i^T\mathbf{x})$}, where $\mathbf{x}$ represents the input data, $\mathbf{w}_i$ are weights that play a similar role as in artificial neural networks, while $\boldsymbol{\theta}_i$ are a set of variational parameters.
+Although, at first sight, it seems that there is no non-linearity in such a construction, the authors reported that they come directly from the structure of the used gates. \h{The output state generated by the circuit is $\hat{\mathcal{U}}(\bb x; \Theta)|\bb \psi_{0}\rangle$, where $\hat{\mathcal{U}}(\bb x; \Theta)=\prod_{i=1}^L{\hat{\mathcal{L}}(i)}$ and $\Theta=\{\boldsymbol{\theta}_i,\mathbf{w}_i \}_i$ is the set of all circuit parameters. } To train their classifier, the authors employed the L-BFGS-B optimization algorithm and used the average fidelity among the output state and the expected one, \h{$\ket{\psi^{\text{true}}}$}.